qri-io/rfcs/text/revise_transform_processing.md

 ## Proposed Change:
 I think these questions point to problems with the requirement of uniform tranform function signatures, and a predclared call order.
-I have concerns about how these requirements will prevent us from adapting to new challenges in the future, and don't provide enough payoff to warrent keeping them araind.
+I have concerns about how these requirements will prevent us from adapting to new challenges in the future, and don't provide enough payoff to warrent keeping them around.

-I'd like to see more support support the basic idea that functions that have different signatures _do different things_.
-And that isn't really honored here.
+Let's have more support for the basic idea that functions that have different signatures _do different things_.
+That isn't really honored here.
 It's not clear from the above example that download and transform have any predeclared order or capabilities.
 Transform functions as implemented appear to differ in name only, and the predeclared call order runs the risk of becoming arbitrary.

 To solve both of these problems, I'm proposing the following changes:
 * replace the notion of a transform function with a set of predefined _special functions_, where each function has a required signature that fits it's needs